Lynlcrz/Lynlcrz/README.md

 <h1 align="center">Hi 👋, I'm Niel</h1>
-<h3 align="center">🎓 A passionate Computer Science student with a strong interest in Software Development.
+<h3 align="center">A passionate Computer Science student with a strong interest in Software Development.
 Always eager to learn and build!</h3>

 ---